IMPORTANT WARNING:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while receiving enoxaparin.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- the following nonprescription products may interact with enoxaparin: aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others).
+- the following nonprescription products may interact with enoxaparin: aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start receiving enoxaparin.
 Do not start any of these medications while receiving enoxaparin without discussing with your healthcare provider.

-- tell your doctor if you have an artificial heart valve and if you have or have ever had kidney disease, an infection in your heart, a stroke, a bleeding disorder, ulcers, or a low platelet count.
+- tell your doctor if you have an artificial heart valve and if you have or have ever had kidney disease, infection in your heart, a stroke, a bleeding problem, ulcers, or a low platelet count.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking enoxaparin, call your doctor.